AlonsoMtzAbascal/statarb-pairs-trading/README.md

 ## The idea in one paragraph

-Two assets are *cointegrated* if some linear combination of their (individually random-walking) prices is stationary — a spread that keeps reverting to a mean.
+Two assets are cointegrated if some linear combination of their (individually random-walking) prices is stationary.
 When the spread stretches unusually far, you bet on it snapping back: short the rich leg, long the cheap one, and unwind as it reverts.
-The hard parts are not the trade but the honesty: estimating the hedge ratio without peeking at the future, and deciding whether an edge that survived a search over many pairs is actually there.
+The hard part is estimating the hedge ratio without peeking at the future, and deciding whether an edge that survived a search over many pairs is actually there.